ncrmro/astrocyte/spikes/05-network-storage.md

 sudo ufw allow from 192.168.1.69 to any port 4045 && \
 sudo ufw reload

+sudo ufw allow from 192.168.1.66 to any app Samba

 # ZFS Host
 If this system will use NFS (locking):
 ```